So you want to go to Everest Base Camp and want to know how much it will cost?

 Perhaps the biggest cost for trekkers is bottled water.
 With prices starting at 100 rupees per liter and rising to 400 rupees a liter.
 Unfortunately many of the filtered water drinking stations are not well maintained.
 So, the best option is to bring your own water filtration system like a steripen, lifestraw, chlorine pills or iodine drops.
 Keep in mind if you do have health issues then steripens and lifestraws do not kill all parasites nor viruses.

 It was announced in 2019 that the Everest Trek Region (Solukhumbu) plans to ban all plastic bottles in 2020 with fines being given to those with them.
-Hard sealed plastic drinking bottles are not banned.
+Hard sealed plastic drinking bottles are not banned. in 2023 it seems things have relaxed again and bottled water is once again available.

 The total permit cost for a trek to Everest Base Camp is: 5,000 rupees.